 On a mission to 'Reduce, Re-Use, Repair' electrical items in Weston-Super-Mare and surrounding areas, I give away a number of FREE repairs every month.
 More details on Free Repair of Electrical Equipment (FREE), see below.

-Repairing televisions, both vintage and modern, including component level repairs of power supplies and other PCBs.
+Repairing televisions including component level repairs of power supplies and other PCBs.
 There are a number of common faults that occur in televisions and screens, many of these are fixable.
 These include power problems, backlights, audio faults, and some screen issues.
 Smashed screens are generally not economically fixable as it is difficult to source, transport, and fit the panels which are also very expensive - if even available.

 Some faults include: